 Popcorn.
 First you’ll need to start with about 16 cups of popped corn.
 You can pop it yourself on the stove top, air popper, or you can use microwave popcorn.
 You’ll need 3 regular sized bags of microwave popcorn for this recipe.

 For the popcorn, you can use any style you prefer.
 Whether it’s a light or a butter, you decide.
 I usually go for the light because this melt in your mouth caramel corn doesn’t need anything extra!

 Be sure to remove ALL SEEDS (popcorn kernels) after popping your popcorn.
 Place your popcorn in a large bowl.
 Set aside.

 Preheat oven to 250 degrees F. Line two roasting pans with parchment paper.
 Set aside.

-Next, in a small saucepan, melt butter with brown sugar, light corn syrup, and kosher salt.
+Make the caramel.
+In a small saucepan, melt butter with brown sugar, light corn syrup, and kosher salt.
 Bring it to boil over medium high heat, and boil for one full minute, stirring constantly.

 Remove from heat and stir in baking soda and vanilla extract.
 The mixture will lighten in color upon mixing.
 Pour over popped corn and stir gently with a wooden spoon until all the popcorn is completely covered in caramel mixture.

+Bake.
 Pour popcorn mixture into two prepared baking sheets.
 Bake for one hour, stirring every 15 minutes.